ACoAs – Set GOALS to MEET NEEDS (Part 3)

 • keep believing a proven liar, keep depending on someone who is consistently unreliable

-• let other invade your boundaries or say mean things, without objecting
+• let other invade your boundaries or say mean things — without objecting

-• spend a lot of time worrying about someone else
+• spend a lot of time worrying about someone else that you’re ‘powerless’ over

 OR